 Join Somerset County Family & Community Health Sciences for weekly Facebook Livestreams on Tasty Tuesdays at 12pm and Family Fridays at 11am!
 Our Facebook Livestreams are a quick (10 to 15 minute) look into how easy it is to make incredible snacks and dishes at home either by yourself, or with your family.

 - Healthy Aging

-The Healthy Aging Series will focus on a variety of topics related to living a healthy life as you grow older.
-From Join Family & Community Health Sciences on Tuesdays at 10:00 am to learn from experts in the Department of Family & Community Health Sciences, Rutgers Cooperative Extension.
-All sessions are free, will last approximately 45 minutes, and be provided via Webex.
-To join, you will need either a computer, tablet, or smartphone with speakers.
+The Healthy Aging Series focuses on a variety of topics related to living a healthy life as you grow older.
+Learn from experts in the Department of Family & Community Health Sciences, Rutgers Cooperative Extension.
+All sessions are free and last approximately 45 minutes.

 - Nutrition and Physical Activity During the Childbearing Years